 A pulpotomy removes the effected portion of the pulp and places an agent that calms the remaining nerve and removes any residual bacteria.
 The tooth is restored with a full coverage stainless steel crown to help seal the pulp from further injury.

 Indirect Pulp Cap

-An indirect pulp cap is the removal of nearly all of the cavity leaving a small portion of the nerve of the tooth.
+An indirect pulp cap is the removal of nearly all of the cavity, leaving only a small portion over the nerve of the tooth.
 A medicine is placed that allows the tooth to heal itself from the inside out and prevents further growth of the bacteria.
 The tooth is then filled with a restoration to help prevent bacteria from re-invading the tooth.

 As of May 19th we are open for full-service, non-urgent dental treatment.

 Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one thing has remained the same: our commitment to your safety.